Western Animation: Dynomutt Dog Wonder

 The series provides examples of:

-- Affectionate Parody: Let's just say the show didn't take itself seriously.
+- Affectionate Parody: Of Batman, particularly the Adam West version.
+Let's just say the show didn't take itself seriously.

 - All Crimes Are Equal: In the crossover "Dyno-Might", Dexter becomes convinced that Dynomutt is too much of a goofy idiot sidekick to be any help to Blue Falcon, so he decides to design a new "Dynomutt X-90" to replace him.
 While Dynomutt X-90 initially starts out arresting armed muggers, he soon spirals off into this.
 Parking violation?
 The car gets eaten.
 Jaywalking?
 Machine guns.
 Littering?
 Fire breathing on the litterer.
 Finally, he's about to zap a little girl with laser eyes for violating a "Keep Off the Grass" sign when Blue Falcon and Dexter step in; he promptly declares them "guilty of obstruction of justice," No Sells their attempts to restrain him, and starts crushing them both with Combat Tentacles.